The-Knights-of-Ni/5206-docs/software.rst

 **Vision Strategies**

 *Contour detection* is a preprocessing vision detection strategy.
-It checks the image for edges (with a Open-CV algorithm) and returns a black and white image that thresholds can be applied on.
+It checks the image for edges (with an Open-CV algorithm) and returns a black and white image that thresholds can be applied on.

 *Thresholds* simply check a Mat for the amount of a certain color they have.
 Usually they are paired with contour detection, but occasionally they can be used effectively by themselves.

 *Object Detection* uses ML to detect objects on the field.
-It hasn't been implemented successfully by this team and should be reserved for auxiliary vision tasks due to high resources needs and low performace.
+It hasn't been implemented successfully by this team and should be reserved for auxiliary vision tasks due to high resources requirements and low performance as well as unreliable outputs.

+*April Tags* are not used by us, but they are a hassle free alternative to most vision challenges.

 Robot.java
 ___________

 Contains all hardware setup and most subsystem configuration.
-Generally you won’t have to touch this file unless you’re adding an extra subsystem.

-.. _pid_section:

 Drive Systems
 _______________